Thomas Pooley: Aftermath

 Alexander Pooley continued the legal battles, without success, until the early 1850s, when he, too, disappears from history.
 It seems that his son, Thomas Alexander, returned to the world of brewing.

 The new town soon came to be known as Surbiton.
 This name had previously referred principally to the hamlet of Kingston parish spread out along what is now Surbiton Road.
 Streets and buildings were renamed to remove any reference to the Pooleys and their relatives.

-There is now a residential block in Surbiton called Thomas Pooley Court, but the real monument to the vision of this man is the group of elegant streets just north of the station, where some of his handsome houses survive.
+There is now a residential block in Surbiton called Thomas Pooley Court, along with a group of streets just north of the station, where some of his houses survive.